• Skip to primary navigation

 I hope you like boulder fields.

-You will spend the rest of your day slowly following the trail as it climbs up the valley and then turns into steep and rocky chute until the summit.
+You will spend the rest of your day slowly following the trail as it climbs up the valley and then turns into a steep and rocky chute until the summit.

-The trail up through the boulder field is marked with yellow and white X's and O's.
-It may not always be obvious, but just know that the way is up; you don't have many options anyway.
+The trail up through the boulder field is marked with yellow and white Xs and Os.
+It may not always be obvious, but just know that the way is up; you don’t have many options anyway.

 Okuhotakadake Trail